Meluhha: Etymology

 Asko Parpola identifies Proto-Dravidians with the Harappan Culture and the Meluhhan people mentioned in Sumerian records.
 In his book Deciphering the Indus Script.
 Parpola states that the Brahui people of Pakistan are remnants of the Harappan culture.
 According to him, the word "Meluhha" derives from the Dravidian words mel ("elevated") and akam ("place").
 Parpola also relates Meluhha with Balochistan, which he calls the "Proto-Dravidian homeland".
-He also relates Meluhha with the transient word Mleccha, a Vedic word used to mean "barbarian" and used by the incoming Aryan speaking population for the native Harappan population.
+He also relates Meluhha with the transient word Mleccha, a Vedic word used to mean "barbarian" and used by the incoming Indo-Aryan speaking population for the native Harappan population.

 Another piece of possible evidence that points to the people of Meluhha as being Proto-Dravidian is the fact that sesame oil believed to be exported to Mesopotamia by the Harappans, was known as ilu in Sumerian and eḷḷu in Akkadian.
 One theory is that these words derive from the Dravidian word for sesame (eḷḷ or eḷḷu).
 However, Michael Witzel, who associates IVC with the ancestors of Munda speakers, suggests an alternative etymology from the para-Munda word for wild sesame: jar-tila.
 Munda is an Austroasiatic language.